Adam Housley

-Arthur Adam Housley (born August 13, 1971) is an Emmy Winning American journalist, winemaker, and former professional baseball player.
+Arthur Adam Housley (born August 13, 1971) is an Emmy Award-winning American journalist, winemaker, and former professional baseball player.
 He worked for Fox News from 2001 until 2018.

 Professional career

 Baseball

 A graduate of Pepperdine University, Housley played on the 1992 National Champion College World Series baseball team, and in 1992 and 1993 played collegiate summer baseball with the Harwich Mariners of the Cape Cod Baseball League.
 He was also a Junior Olympic All-American baseball player as a pitcher and hitter.
 He received a double bachelor's degree in political science and telecommunications from Pepperdine University.
-He was a two-time media fellow at the Hoover Institution at Stanford University, and received his MA in international relations from the University of Arizona.
+He was a two-time media fellow at the Hoover Institution at Stanford University, and received his MA in International Security Studies from the University of Arizona.
 Prior to his career in television, Housley played professional baseball.
 He was drafted by the Montreal Expos, and played for both the Milwaukee Brewers and the Detroit Tigers minor league organizations, pitching in 97 games.